totten/hurtlocker/README.md

 What was the impact of the deadlock?
 Did `worker:2:dcba` write all of its data?
 Or was it all rolled back?
 Or did it perform a partial write?

-The answer can be in the next part of the report ("Data"), which shows the final disposition of each update:
+The answer comes in the next part of the report ("Data"), which shows the final disposition of each update:

 ```
 ## Data